Terralego/GeoCRUD/README.md

 ## Installation

-These instructions will guide you to install the application on a development server.
+These instructions will guide you to install the application on a production server.
-For production purpose, you should understand what you are doing, and use `docker-compose-prod.yml` file.

-Opp-back offers an API that is consumed by the frontend.

 To install it we need to achieve the following steps: